Camerynj16/run-buddy/README.md

 # run-buddy

 ## Purpose
-A website that offers fitness trainin services.
+A website that offers fitness training services.

 ### Built With
 * HTML